Beebeeoii/tempado-bot/README.md

 [Click to view changelog](/CHANGELOG.md)

 ## Future plans:
+- [ ] Include ability to submit temperature for AM even if it is PM already
+- [x] Include ability to broadcast to users when server is encountering issues
-- [ ] Stop this bot (for there is no reason for this after this COVID period)
+- [ ] Stop this bot :)